Designing a Data Platform for Continuous M&A at Thomson Reuters

 data sources

 Thomson Reuters is a global information provider serving the legal, tax, and policy sectors, with approximately $7.5 billion in revenue and 25,000 employees worldwide.
 The company delivers subscription-based AI and content products to professionals across the globe.
-With a history shaped by continuous mergers and acquisitions, Thomson Reuters faced a critical challenge: how to unify a constantly shifting data landscape across more than 100 business systems while simultaneously modernizing its analytics infrastructure.
+As part of its broader data and AI strategy, led by Thomson Reuters, focused on delivering trusted, fiduciary-grade AI built on governed data, the company set out to solve a foundational challenge: how to unify a constantly shifting data landscape across more than 100 business systems, while absorbing continuous M&A activity and modernizing its analytics infrastructure.

-The Challenge: Fragmented Data in a Fast-Moving Enterprise
+The Challenge: Unifying Data Across a Dynamic Enterprise

 The Approach: A Unified Data Layer Built on Data Vault and VaultSpeed